 Oscar Ameringer (Milwaukee)

-Victor L. Berger (Milwaukee)
+Victor L. Berger (Milwaukee) [member of Resolutions Committee]

 William Coleman

 K.L.
-Desombre
+DeSombre

-John Doerfler, Jr.
+John Doerfler, Jr. [member of Committee on Constitution]

-Daniel W. Hoan (Milwaukee)
+Daniel W. Hoan (Milwaukee) [member of Resolutions Committee]

 John P. Jensen